chadathin/cs361/README.md

 # cs361
-Software Engineering I
+Software Engineering I Project and Service
-This is my project and service.

 The "project" aspect allows users to select body regions and recommends a list of exercises based on that region.
 The user can then select and exercise for more information (equipment, description, etc).